It's Been A Week

 FRIDAY NIGHT

 Midnight.
-Called in to put an epidural in another laboring woman.
+Called in to put an epidural into another laboring woman.
 Dragged myself out of bed and started driving.
 Halfway to the hospital I got another call that an 11-year-old girl was bleeding from tonsil surgery.
-She'd had a tonsillectomy 36 hours prior and was bleeding like crazy from somewhere in the back of her throat.
-Running into the trauma bay, I found the girl sitting upright on the bed, white as a ghost.
-She had a bucket in her hands and was spitting globs of blood and drool into it.
-The fluid level was an inch deep, so probably about two cups of blood.
+She'd had a tonsillectomy 36 hours prior, and now blood was pouring out of her mouth.
+Running into the trauma bay, I found her sitting up in bed, white as a ghost.
+She had a bucket in her hands and was spitting globs of blood into it.
+The fluid level was an inch deep — maybe two cups of blood.
 Two other buckets with similar amounts were on the table beside her.
-Add to that whatever she bled at home, much of which covered her clothing, and it was a wonder she had any blood left inside her.
+Add to that whatever she bled at home (much of which covered her clothing) and it was a wonder she had any blood left inside her.

-Ketamine into her IV.
-Succ followed.
-Then a flush.
+Medications were pushed through her IV.
 Three seconds later she slumped backward in the bed, asleep and paralyzed.
 Laryngoscope blade inserted in her mouth, I saw dark blood and clots in the back of her throat.
 Suctioning it clear, I was able to see her vocal cords as her oropharynx refilled with blood.
-The breathing tube went in without trouble and we hooked her up to the bagger.
-In that time — maybe half a minute — her oxygen level had dropped like a stone, down to 72%, but we were able to bag her up fairly quickly.
-I packed TXA-soaked gauze into the back of her mouth as tight as I could.
+The tube went in without trouble and we were able to ventilate her lungs.
+In that time — maybe half a minute — her oxygen level dropped like a stone, down to 72%, but we were able to bag her up quickly.
+I packed gauze into the back of her mouth as tight as I could.
 Fluids were going in through her IVs.
-We called for two units of blood.
+Blood was running in.
 More sedation, more paralytic.
 Finally, she stabilized.
 I think she lost half her blood volume.
-Another hour — even another half hour — and she would have bled out completely.
+Who knows how much longer (an hour? half hour?) before she would have bled out completely.

 I got the epidural into the laboring woman upstairs, an hour late, then checked back in on the bleeding girl.
 The transport team was packing her up.
 Blood was slowly oozing out of her mouth and nose.
-The gauze was saturated with blood and clots, but at least it had slowed the bleeding way down.
+The gauze was saturated, but at least it had slowed the bleeding way down.

 The next day, I read her operative report.
 She had been rushed to surgery as soon as she got to the children’s hospital.
-The packing was removed from her mouth and the surgeon found a bleeder on the inferior pole of the left tonsil area.
-Cautery finally stopped the bleeding.
-An orogastric tube was inserted through her nose into her stomach, which was found to be full of blood and clots.
+The packing was removed from her mouth and the surgeon found a bleeder on the inferior pole of where the left tonsil had been.
+Cautery finally stopped it.
+An orogastric tube was inserted through her nose into her stomach, which was full of blood and clots.
 Her stomach was sucked out and washed clear.
 Then a bronchoscope went down her endotracheal tube and clots were found in her right lung.
 They were sucked out too.
 Last I heard, she was in the Pediatric ICU.

 Alive.